-TO THE WORKERS' COMPENSATIO N APPEAL TRIBUNAL (WCAT):
+TO THE WORKERS' COMPENSATION APPEAL TRIBUNAL (V VCAT): --- --------

-TO THE WORKERS' COMPENSATION APPEAL TRIBUNAL (WCAT): Please be advised that n Board, operating as WorkSafeBC (Board), or the (issue).
-By this authorization I consent to have m workers.
-I also authorize the release of submissions, which is presented on m involved in these appeals. all information, inclu ding evidence, documentation and I understand that once decisions are iss appeal on the Board files of all the properties of the other parties involved in these appears in the provided in the properties involved in the second content of the properties involved in the properties involved in the properties in the propertie parties involved in tation, the represench they will provide hal information black Amended Documen these appeals.
-To maintain the tative has signed the attached WCAT with an extra copy of all ed out (the Amended Documents). ts to the Board to form part of the NAME (please print) BOARD CLAIM N NUMBER ADDRESS WCAT APPEAL I NUMBER CITY PROVINCE POSTAL CODE
+TO THE WORKERS' COMPENSATION A APPEAL TRIBUNAL (WCAT): Please be advised that n Board, operating as WorkSafeBC (Board), or the (issue).
+By this authorization I consent to have morkers.
+I also authorize the release of a submissions, which is presented on my involved in these appeals. all information, inclu ding evidence, documentation and I understand that once decisions are issuappeal on the Board files of all the ponfidentiality of my personal informa "Documentation Agreement", under which documentation with my name and person I understand that WCAT will provide the files of the other parties involved in these parties involved in tation, the represench they will provide hal information blacked Amended Documen these appeals.
+To maintain the tative has signed the attached WCAT with an extra copy of all ed out (the Amended Documents). ts to the Board to form part of the NAME (please print) BOARD CLAIM N IUMBER ADDRESS WCAT APPEAL NUMBER CITY PROVINCE POSTAL CODE